Regional Measure 4

 8. What resources will be available to cover other needs, like helping first-time homebuyers and fixing homes for seniors?

-Besides the City of Oakland, Alameda County will also receive funding from the BAHFA bond, if passed by voters.
+Besides the City of Oakland, Alameda County would have also received funding from the Regional Measure 4 bond.
 Alameda County is developing its long-term strategic housing plan to determine different ways to use the money.
 While some of this funding will likely cover the same kind of housing for the unhoused as Oakland is investing in, it can include helping people buy their first home or fixing up existing homes.
 Oakland residents may benefit from these projects depending on the outcome of Alameda County’s bond investment plan.